BriArl/BriArl/README.md

 - 🔭 I’m a Jr. software engineer focusing on backend development, data analytics, and how technology can improve the retail experience.

-- 🌱 Currently learning how data analysis and tech solutions can support innovation in the fashion industry.
+- 🌱 Currently learning how data analysis and tech solutions can support innovation in customer experince

 </div>